jgoppert/cymoca/README.md

   * QtCreator >= 4.5
   * Vim

 * If you want to get started, feel free to make a PR.
-The easiest place to start is with a new generator derived from:
+The easiest place to start is with a new generator:
   * Lisp example [LispListener](src/cymoca/ast/listener/lisp.h).
   * [cymoca::ast::listener::Base](src/cymoca/ast/listener/listener.h)